-The proposed action, requested by the applicant, is for FDA to issue a marketing order under the provisions of sections 910 and 905(j) of the Food, Drug, and Cosmetic Act after finding the new tobacco product substantially equivalent to the predicate product.
-The applicant wishes to introduce the new tobacco product into interstate commerce for commercial distribution in the United States and submitted to the Agency one substantial equivalence (SE) report to obtain a marketing order.
+The proposed action, requested by the applicant, is for the Food and Drug Administration (FDA) to issue a marketing order under the provisions of sections 910 and 905(j) of the Federal Food, Drug, and Cosmetic Act after finding the new tobacco product substantially equivalent to the predicate product.
+The applicant wishes to introduce the new tobacco product into interstate commerce for commercial distribution in the United States and submitted to the Agency a substantial equivalence (SE) report to obtain a marketing order.
 The Agency shall issue the marketing order if the new product is found substantially equivalent to the predicate product.
-The predicate product received a marketing order from the FDA on December 1, 2015.
+The predicate product is a grandfathered product (GF1200182) commercially marketed in the United States as of February 15, 2007.

-The new product differs from the predicate product in the ingredients in the cigarette paper and tipping adhesive (Confidential Appendix 1).
+The new product differs from the predicate product in changes in cigarette paper, tipping paper, tipping adhesive, cigarette seam adhesive, filter system materials, tobacco amount and blend, and ingredients added to the tobacco (Confidential Appendix 1).

-4. Alternatives to the Proposed Action
+4. Alternative to the Proposed Action

-The no-action alternative is FDA does not issue a marketing order for the new tobacco product.
+The no action alternative is FDA does not issue a marketing order for the new tobacco product.

-5. Potential Environmental Impacts of the Proposed Action and Alternatives - Manufacturing the New Product
+5. Potential Environmental Impacts of the Proposed Action and Alternative - Manufacturing the New Product